If your child is sensitive to sounds, a speech therapist can be a great resource to address the underlying issue.

 How Speech Therapists Screen For Central Auditory Processing Disorder?

-Screening for a central auditory processing disorder involves a comprehensive central auditory assessment.
+Screening for this involves a more comprehensive central auditory assessment.

-This assessment will include a series of tests designed to understand your child’s capacity in a wide number of subject areas.
+These tests are designed to understand your child’s capacity in a wide number of subject areas.

 In this case, the subject areas will focus on behaviors related to listening skills, academic ability, and general communication.

-Depending on the results of this assessment, your child may be referred to an audiologist who will conduct further tests to determine if your child has a central auditory processing disorder.
+The audiologist will conduct further tests to determine if your child has a central auditory processing disorder.

 The audiologist is the specialist who makes the final potential diagnosis.

-But, your child will probably be working with an interdisciplinary team which will help the audiologist make the diagnosis.
+But, your child will probably be working with an interdisciplinary team.

-This team will often include speech therapists, who can then offer therapy to help your child with their central auditory processing disorder.
+We can offer therapy to help your child with their central auditory processing disorder.

 How Does Speech Therapy Treat Central Auditory Processing Disorder?